cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 ## Step 4: "Headless" Service
 Purpose: Create the **"headless" Service**, required to access the pod, created by the statefulset.

 - Specify a **"headless" Service** `ads-db-service` with proper labels and selector for component and module.
-Use the default port, given by the Docker image, make shure you are using a named port and save it under the filename `ads-db-service.yaml` in folder `k8s-bulletinboard/ads`.
+Use the default port, given by the Docker image (port 5432 as depicted by the description on [Docker Hub](https://hub.docker.com/_/postgres/)), make sure you are using a named port and save it under the filename `ads-db-service.yaml` in folder `k8s-bulletinboard/ads`.

-- Now call `kubectl apply -f ads-db-service.yaml` to create the **"headless"Service**.
+- Now call `kubectl apply -f ads-db-service.yaml` to create the **"headless" Service**.

 ## Step 5: Statefulset

-Purpose: Create the **Statefulset**, which is dependend on both Configmaps, the Secret and the "headless" Service, created in step 1-4 (Creation of Statefulset will fail, if those entities are not yet available !).
+Purpose: Create the **Statefulset**, which uses both Configmaps, the Secret and the "headless" Service, created in step 1-4 (Creation of Statefulset will fail, if those entities are not yet available !).

 <img src="images/k8s-bulletinboard-target-picture-ads-db-statefulset.png" width="300" />